clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Minimized attack surface
 -------------------------

-|CL| tries to make no assumptions about the usage of software that gets
-installed on a system.
-It will not enable system services simply because they have been installed.
-This helps avoid the inadvertent opening of a network port or sensitive service starting on its own, unless it has been explicitly configured to be that way by the system administrator.

-Additionally, |CL| removes legacy, unneeded, or redundant standards and components as much as possible to enable the use of best known security standards.
+|CL| removes legacy, unneeded, or redundant standards and
+components as much as possible to enable the use of best known security standards.
+Below are some examples:

+* `RC4`, `SSLv3`, `3DES`, and `SHA-1` ciphers which have had known
+  vulnerabilities, have been explicitly disabled within many |CL| packages to avoid their accidental usage.

+* Services and subsystems which expose sensitive system information have been removed such as the `finger` and `tcpwrappers`.

+* `SFTP` has been disabled by default due to security considerations.
+See the `openssh-server reference page`_ for more details.

 Verified trust